List of tallest structures in Tokyo: Tallest buildings

-This list ranks the tallest 50 skyscrapers in Tokyo, based on standard height measurement.
+This list ranks the 50 tallest skyscrapers in Tokyo, based on standard height measurement.
 This height includes spires and architectural details but does not include antenna masts.
-An equal sign (=) following a rank indicates the same height between two or more buildings.
+An equal sign (=) following a rank indicates that two or more buildings share the same height.
 The "Year" column indicates the year in which a building was completed.
-Freestanding towers, guyed masts and other not habitable structures are included for comparison purposes; however, they are not ranked.
+Freestanding towers, smokestacks, and other non-habitable or partially habitable structures are included for comparison purposes; however, they are not ranked.
+These structures are measured by pinnacle height, which includes masts.